Applicable Laws: all applicable laws, statutes and regulations from time to time in force.

 SoW Charges: the sums payable for the Services as set out in a Statement of Work (including, where the SaaS Services are taken, the Licence Fee and Usage Fee).

-Statement of Work: a detailed plan, agreed in accordance with clause 3, describing the services to be provided by the Supplier, the timetable for their performance and the related matters listed in the template statement of work set out in Schedule 2.
+Statement of Work: a detailed plan, agreed in accordance with clause 3, describing the services to be provided by the Supplier, the timetable for their performance and the related matters.

 Supplier Background IPRs: all Intellectual Property Rights that are owned by or licensed to the Supplier and which are or have been developed independently of this agreement in each case either subsisting in the Deliverables or otherwise necessary or desirable to enable the Client to receive and use the Services.

 Supplier’s Equipment: any equipment, including tools, systems, cabling or facilities, provided by the Supplier to the Client and used directly or indirectly in the supply of the Services, including any such items specified in a Statement of Work but excluding any such items which are the subject of a separate agreement between the parties under which title passes to the Client.

 Term: the duration of this agreement as defined in clause 2.1.

 Usage Fee: the fee charged in accordance with a relevant Statement of Work, being an amount that is calculated on the basis of the usage of the SaaS Services.

 VAT: value added tax chargeable under the Value Added Tax Act 1994.